weakish/docs-en/views/leanengine_plan.md

 - Having edge systems separated from the main system so that the problems occurring on edge systems won't affect the main system.
 - Having cloud functions and the main website written in different languages.
 For example, you can write cloud functions in Node.js and the main website in PHP.

 Each application will have a primary group that handles cloud functions, hooks, and scheduled tasks.
-Other groups will be treated as secondary groups which **do not support defining cloud functions (including hooks and scheduled tasks) and can only offer web hosting with second-level domains or custom domains bound**.
+Other groups will be treated as secondary groups that **do not support defining cloud functions (including hooks and scheduled tasks) and can only offer web hosting with second-level domains or custom domains bound**.
 You can change the primary group at any time through the web console.

 Each group has its own staging environment and can be bound to different custom domains.
 Configurations like environment variables and Git repositories are also independent.
 You can deploy your project to a group without affecting the other ones.
 The methods introduced in [Managing Instances](#managing-instances) can be used to manage instances inside each group as well.
 If a group doesn't have any instances in it, it won't be able to handle requests.
 If a group has multiple instances, it will also gain the ability of load balancing and have its availability increased.